 Can family members of the Filipino fiancee be included in the petition?

-Only the unmarried, minor children (below 21 years old) of the Filipino fiancee can be included in the K-1 petition and are eligible to apply for a K2 visa.
-If they are unable to depart with their Filipino parent, children who are named in the petition have one year (from the time the K-1 visa is issued) to be issued K-2 visas.
-They must apply for visas in a timely manner to allow visa issuance within the required time, otherwise the children will no longer be able to derive any immigration benefit from their parent’s K-1 visa and new immigrant visa petitions need to be filed on their behalf.
+Only the unmarried, minor children (below 21 years old) of the Filipino fiancee can be included in the K-1 petition and are eligible to apply for a K2 document.
+If they are unable to depart with their Filipino parent, children who are named in the petition have one year (from the time the K-1 is issued) to be issued K-2 documents.
+They must apply in a timely manner to allow immigration document issuance within the required time, otherwise the children will no longer be able to derive any immigration benefit from their parent’s K-1 immigration and new immigrant petitions need to be filed on their behalf.

-Can my Filipino fiancee work in the U.S. with a K1 visa?
+Can my Filipino fiancee work in the U.S. with a K1 document?

 Yes.
 When the fiancee enters the United States he/she will be eligible to apply for a work permit after we file for an Adjustment of Status for them.
 This will give them an Employment Authorization card.